Tara Lipinski: Early life

 In 1991, Lipinski's father received a job promotion, so the family moved to Sugar Land, Texas, near Houston.
 She trained on a public rink at The Galleria.
-Two years later, Lipinski and her mother returned to Delaware to resume her training there with coach Jeff DiGregorio, who had worked with Lipinski, on and off, for three years before their move to Texas, while her father stayed in Texas to support their family.
-In 1995, Lipinski and her mother transferred to Bloomfield Hills, Michigan, to train with coach Richard Callaghan at the Detroit Skating Club.
+Two years later, Lipinski and her mother returned to Delaware to resume her training with DiGregorio; her father stayed in Texas to support their family.
+In 1995, Lipinski and her mother moved to Bloomfield Hills, Michigan, to train with coach Richard Callaghan at the Detroit Skating Club.

 Competitive career

 Early years

 In 1994, Lipinski earned a silver medal in the novice women's division at the 1994 U.S. Figure Skating Championships.
 When she was 12, she became the youngest athlete to win a gold medal at the 1994 U.S. Olympic Festival.
-She then took first place in the Blue Swords in Chemnitz, Germany, her first international competition, in November, after which the media began to notice her.
+She then took first place in November in the Blue Swords in Chemnitz, Germany, her first international competition, after which the media began to notice her.
 As a junior skater, she came in fourth place at the 1995 World Junior Championships and came in second place at the 1995 U.S. Championships.
 In late 1995, she placed fifth at the 1996 World Junior Championships, which marked the end of the relationship between DiGregorio and the Lipinskis.

-After a series of interviews conducted by Lipinski and her mother and sample lessons given to Lipinski by prospective figure skating coaches from around the country, they hired Richard Callaghan.
+Lipinski and her mother interviewed prospective coaches, then hired Richard Callaghan.
 In January 1996, Lipinski won a bronze medal as a senior-level skater at the 1996 U.S. Championships.
 Despite low expectations, she closed out the 1995–96 season and gained international attention by qualifying for the 1996 World Championships.
-With very low expectations at the event, she placed 23rd after the short program, but her free skate, which included seven triple jumps, brought her up to 15th place.
+Placed 23rd after the short program, she performed seven triple jumps in her free skate and finished 15th.

 1996–97 season

 Lipinski and Callaghan spent the next year making her appear more mature; she enrolled in ballet classes and hired choreographer Sandra Bezic to "create programs for Lipinski that expressed delight yet looked adult".
 In late 1996, she added the triple loop-triple loop jump combination, which added technical difficulty to her programs.
 She was the first woman to complete the jump combination in competition.
 Lipinski competed in the ISU Champions Series (later renamed the ISU Grand Prix of Figure Skating) during the 1996–97 season; she finished in second place at Skate Canada, third at Trophée Lalique, and second at the 1996 Nations Cup.
-She won the gold medal at the Champion Series Final and defeated Michelle Kwan by completing more successful jumps in her short and free programs.
+She won the gold medal at the Champion Series Final and defeated Michelle Kwan by completing more jumps in her short and free programs.